 Even if your cruise does not involve air travel outside the US, should you be required to unexpectedly depart a vessel prior to the end of the sailing, a passport would be required to re-enter the US by air.
 As such, Princess Cruises continues to strongly recommend that all guests are in possession of a valid passport.

 And if you need an example of another worst case scenario, look no further than the case of Earl Wentz and his family.
 After traffic caused the family to arrive late to the port for their Carnival cruise to Mexico, they missed the embarkation of their ship by minutes.
 Carnival offered to fly the family to Mexico to catch up with the Splendor, but not all members of the family had passports.
-Without passports they could not fly to Mexico and they missed the cruise completely.

 What is the US Passport Card?

 The US Passport Card can be a handy little form of ID — especially if you frequently cross our northern or southern borders by ground or sea transportation.
 It’s a REAL-ID compliant, credit-card-size identification that can also be used for domestic air travel.